 Named after the godmother of the environmental movement in southwestern Ohio and namesake of Aullwood Garden MetroPark, this gentle 1-mile trail affords visitors a chance to enjoy nature in the wild.
 It is adorned by a stunning variety of trees and wildflowers, and provides many opportunities for spotting native birds and wildlife.

 The Swamp Forest

-This fascinating area provides visitors a rare opportunity to view and experience a pristine riparian (riverbank) habitat.
+This fascinating area provides visitors a rare opportunity to view and experience a vernal pool habitat.
+The Swamp Forest is home to Fairy Shrimp, which can only be found in vernal pools.
 With the encroachment of agricultural, industrial and residential expansion, these natural habitats are severely threatened.

 The parking lot has curb cuts and ramps to the sidewalks.
 All pathways in the Formal Gardens and the Children’s Discovery Garden are handicapped accessible.
 There is an elevator within the Wegerzyn Center.
 Restrooms inside are ADA accessible.

 Drinking fountains are located in the Children’s Discovery Garden and are available when during the Garden’s hours of operation.

 Visitors will find a wealth of information presented and many places to sit and enjoy the beauty, as well as educational and inspiring programming for both children and adults.

 An interpretive “Tree Trail” is available along the 1-mile Marie Aull Trail, educating visitors about the amazing contributions trees make to our lives.

 RTA Bus Route 16